 City Hotel, Thimphu

-Located on Chang Lam, Thimphu city hotel is situated at a prime location and also conveniently at a walking distance from a number of major tourist attractions around the city.
+Located on Chang Lam, Thimphu city hotel is situated at a prime location and also conveniently within a walking distance from a number of major tourist attractions around the city.
 The hotel also provides excellent services.

 PIN FOR LATER!